 Q: Volkswagen key cutting – Who can cut a new key for my car?
 Can I get it done at any hardware store or should I go to an automotive locksmith or dealer?
 What is the procedure and how much does it cost?

 A: There many different types of Volkswagen keys.
 Some can be cut with a basic cutting machine (mostly for older models made before 2010) and some, such as laser cut keys, can only be cut with a more advanced machine, which not all locksmiths carry, and definitely not hardware stores.
-Therefore, do should your research before you decide where to get your Volkswagen key cut.
+Therefore, do your research before you decide where to get your Volkswagen key cut.

 In addition, there are a few things to consider:

 First, you have to remember that cutting a new Volkswagen key probably won’t be enough for you to start your vehicle as most Volkswagen models made after 2007 requires coding in addition to cutting the key.
 Saying that, you will have to take care of coding the keys as well AFTER you had your key cut.
 Click here to see programming information for Volkswagen fobs, remotes and transponder keys

 The next image is of a cut key and programming machine:

 Second, the newer your Volkswagen is, the more chances the key is a laser-cut key.
 Cutting newer Volkswagen keys require a different machine than for those keys made before 2017.
 Therefore, make sure you ask the locksmith or dealer if they can cut you the key you need.
 In case your Volkswagen model is older than 1995, you may be able to get the key cut at some hardware stores as well.

 Finally, try to get the key code, which makes the process of cutting a new key very fast, from your dealer.
 They should be able to provide it for you after verification that you are the owner.
 Once you have this code, any locksmith should be able to cut you the key within minutes, and it would be cheaper as well.

 How much should you expect to pay for cutting your Volkswagen key?